JibAb96/Luxe-Hotel/README.md

 #### Git

-- [Git](https://git-scm.com/) Git was used for version control.
+- [Git](https://git-scm.com/) was used for version control.
 The Gitpod and VS Code terminals were utilized to add, commit to Git and pushed to GitHub.

 #### GitHub